How to Prevent Your Air Mattress From Deflating Overnight

 With every change in room temperature comes a slight loss of air in your mattress.
 Seemingly harmless things like flipping off the heating in a room where an airbed is located can lead to some air loss.

-To prevent the air in your mattress from becoming cold and contracting, you can place a portable heater near the mattress.
-Another trick is to inflate your bed several hours before bedtime so that it can get used to the room temperature.
+Another trick is to inflate your bed several hours before bedtime so that it can get used to room temperature.

 Notice the Maximum Capacity of the Mattress